robOcity/ai-course/week-3-adversarial-games.md

 1. **Programming Assignment**

-    1. **Write the code:** Solve the 8-puzzle by using your Python development environment add the missing code.
-Find missing code by searching for "YOUR CODE HERE" in the starter python code provided with this project.
+    1. **Write the code:** For this assignment you are going to be building a solver for the 8-puzzle.
+Starter code is provided and can be downloaded from Dropbox.
+Using your Python development environment add the missing code wherever you find "YOUR CODE HERE" in the starter code.

     1. **Get it running*:** Run your code and fix any syntax and runtime errors that you uncover.